Current Residents

 Why I chose Dartmouth Hitchcock Medical Center

 Since residency is relatively short compared to the material to learn, the most important factor for me was finding a compatible team with whom to learn.
 I have found the hospital staff - especially the ophthalmology staff - making special effort to teach each other, especially when it improves current or future care of patients.
 In addition, I am interested in building tools that increase the quality, decrease the cost, and improve the access to ophthalmologic care.
-I was impressed with the support of the ophthalmology department and the resources Dartmouth University offers to pursue my interests.
+I was impressed with the support of the ophthalmology department and the resources Dartmouth Health offers to pursue my interests.

 What inspired me to go into Ophthalmology